rishighai97/spring-security-by-code-examples/README.md

 18 | Using asymmetric/asynchronous key pairs with JWT (password/authorization grant type)
 19 | Configuring the authorization server to expose the public key 20 | Using Keycloak as an authorization server
+21 | Using DSL (new) method to implement the resource server